The Top 10 Survival Supplies

 Simply having a tent is no guarantee that you've got good shelter.
 What if the tent rips, or what if the rain is so severe that your tent just can't stand up to it?
 To avoid being soaked, be sure to pack an extra tarp or two.
 If there are more people in your party, have each one of them carry a small tarp also.
 Have a few lengths of rope, and practice improvised shelter making, and you can set up a weather proof base camp just about anywhere (that there is something to tie rope to).

 Backpack and Sleeping Bag (#6, #7)

-Water bottle and water purification tablets / water purifier (#8)
+Water bottle, water purification tablets / water purifier (#8)

-If you're in a hurry, and don't have time to boil water, or for some reason lose your fire starter, then having a few water purification tablets on hand is advised.
+If you're in a hurry, and don't have time to boil water, then having a few Water Purification Tablets on hand is advised.
 Be sure to read ratings and reviews as well as understand how they work so that you can choose the correct tablets and use them effectively.

-In addition, having a good water purifier on hand, means you can purify water for many days / weeks in the event of a disaster.
-As with the tablets, read ratings, reviews and of course become well familiar with how the one you purchase is used.
+In addition, having a good portable water filter on hand, means you can purify water for several days and or weeks in the event of a disaster -- with just one filter (survival filtration technology has come a long way).
+Two filters to compare are Lifestraw and the Sawyer Mini.
+As with water purification tablets, read ratings and reviews; when you do get your hands on one finally, become familiar with how the portable water filter you have chosen for survival is used.